-Now in its 22nd year, the National Handwriting Contest is an annual event that Zaner-Bloser sponsors to promote legible handwriting.
-The contest is free to enter and open to all students in Grades 1–8.
+Now in its 25th year, the National Handwriting Contest is an annual event sponsored by Zaner-Bloser to promote legible handwriting.
+The contest is free to enter and open to all students in Grades K–8.
 The contest includes a Special Needs category, the Nicholas Maxim Award.
-Students can win lots of great prizes, including cash and trophies.
-Zaner-Bloser estimates that over 4 million students have participated in the contest over its 22-year history.
+Students can win many great prizes, including cash and trophies.
+Zaner-Bloser estimates that 300,000 students participate in the contest each year.

 Before your students put pen to paper on their National Handwriting Contest entry form, let them practice the Keys to Legibility and handwriting skills that will make them handwriting all-stars!
 Here are some helpful free tools and ideas to get you started:

 Prepare your students for the contest with our ready-made Practice Masters for selected letterforms.